th2-net/cradleapi/README.md

 Message index is a number, incremented for each new message within the same stream and direction.

 I.e. if for the stream name="stream1" and direction="first" the last message index was 10, the next message index for this stream name and direction is expected to be 11.
 It can be different, but greater than 10.

+`3.2` version of cradle has different handling of messages.
+Concept of messages were changed, **Grouped Message Batch** was introduced.

+Unlike previous message batches, grouped message batch does not need to have same `stream_name`:`direction`.
+Purpose of grouped messages is to generate large group from small short-lived sessions for sake of efficiency.

+Since `stream_name`:`direction` can be different for messages inside the **Grouped Batch**, batch doesn't have id anymore.

 Messages can have metadata as a set of key-value string pairs, providing additional details about the message.
 Metadata cannot be used in any search requests or filtering.